 - Do you want a tree that holds its leaves all winter?
 How about one that changes leaf colors in fall?

 Do a little research on different kinds of trees before you shop.
-You might want a fast-growing tree for shade, if you won’t be in the same house for a long time, or a dwarf tree to grow near your front entrance.
+You might want a fast-growing tree for shade, if you won’t be in the same house for a long time, or a low-growing ornamental tree to grow near your front entrance.
+Check plant tags and online information for the mature size of the tree.

 Trees are sold bare-root, balled in burlap or in containers.
 Bare-root trees are usually smaller and easier to handle, but they can take longer to mature.
 They should be planted as soon as possible or kept in a bucket of water so their roots won’t dry out until you can get them into the ground.